The Graperiders!!

 Some people say that it doesn't sound like their idea fun, but fun never seems to have the lingering memories that a true challenge gives you.
 In fact, when compared with the memories of this season, “fun” seems a little over rated.
 I have learnt so much in the last year and attempting to thank everyone will only leave some readers feeling that they have been left out.

-However, I would like to thank two people in particular.
-Firstly, my Mum, for being a legendary support person at Taupo.
+However, I would like to thank Mum, for being a legendary support person at Taupo.
 I was given a great deal of peace of mind knowing that my support person at Taupo would be taking the event as seriously as myself.
 Everything went perfectly.
-Secondly, Colin Anderson has had a huge input into both my training and mental approach to cycling over the last 18 months.
-I have received a lifetime's advice from Colin and at times I have been humbled by the lengthy emails he has sent in reply to my endless queries for information.
 Thank you.

 I have no secrets about my training or approach and this season's changes have included...